 There’s a reason Invisible Man is so effective as a horror movie.
 How do you fight something you can’t even see?
 Something no one will ever believe you about?
 Something that could kill you and everyone you love and easily slip away without ever being caught?

 And if you’re dead, you have even less to fear.
 Barring some ancient ritual that might banish you back to the underworld, there’s nothing and no one that can stop you.

 Origin: Peru, Bolivia

-How You Can Write It: History books tend to gloss over the brutality of colonialism.
-I remember the books I had a school tending to portray the settlement of the United States as a kind of ‘the friendly settlers moved in, but the evil savages who lived there didn’t want to share and scalped the poor, peaceful visitors.’
+How You Can Write It: History books gloss over the brutality of colonialism.
+I remember the books I had at school portrayed the settlement of the United States as a kind of ‘the friendly settlers moved in, but the evil savages who lived there didn’t want to share and scalped the poor, peaceful visitors’ situation.
 There is not a whole lot of mention of ‘the colonizers murdered indigenous people, dismembered them, and used their body fat as medicine.’
-I think any horror movie that involves a pishtaco could also touch quite a bit on the reality of colonialism and shed some light on just how much history waters down the horrifying truth.
+I think any horror movie that involves a pishtaco could also touch quite a bit on the reality of colonialism and shed some light on just how much history waters down the truth.